wemapps/react-native-modal-selector/README.md

 ## Usage

-You can either use this component as an wrapper around your existing component or use it in its default mode.
+You can either use this component in its default mode, as a wrapper around your existing component or provide a custom component (where you need to control opening of the modal yourself).
 In default mode a customizable button is rendered.

 See `SampleApp` for an example how to use this component.